matkoniecz/lunar_assembler/CONTRIBUTING.md

 For bigger changes I strongly encourage to create an issue first to review the idea.

-Issues with scatching criticism of code quality are also welcomed, as long as you are specific and clear what is wrong and how it can be improved.
+Issues with scathing criticism of code quality are also welcomed, as long as you are specific and clear what is wrong and how it can be improved.

 # License

-Note that by contributing code you are licensing it to license used by this reporitory (AGPL).
+Note that by contributing code you are licensing it to license used by this repository (AGPL).

 # Installing development dependencies